cskiles817/Humans-vs-Aliens/README.md

 # SWEN 200 Lab 7
 ## Group Members: Lucas Donovan and Connor Skiles

+### Known issues:
+- Lifeforms not picking up weapons or attacking

 ### Is it acceptable for one or two team members to do more work than the others?
 Split the work equally to ensure everyone contributes to the final project.